Toby Leonard Moore

-Toby Leonard Moore is an Australian actor, best known for his roles as Victor in John Wick (2014), as James Wesley in the Netflix series Daredevil (2015), and Bryan Connerty in the Showtime series Billions (2016–2023).
-He also appears in The Unusual Suspects, an Australian production airing on SBS.
+Toby Leonard Moore (born 1981) is an Australian actor, best known for his roles as Bryan Connerty in the Showtime series Billions (2016–2023) and James Wesley in the Marvel Cinematic Universe series Daredevil (2015) and Daredevil: Born Again (2026).
+He also appears as Victor in the film John Wick (2014), and in the miniseries The Unusual Suspects (2021), an Australian production airing on SBS.

 Early life

-Moore moved with his family to Hobart, Tasmania when he was young, where he attended St Virgil's College.
-He is the son of actress and voice artist Robyn Moore, and wanted to be an actor from a young age.
-He started doing some work in the Hobart theatre scene and studying acting at the National Institute of Dramatic Art (NIDA) in Sydney.
+Moore was born in Sydney, Australia, the son of voice actress Robyn Moore.
+He moved with his family to Hobart, Tasmania, when he was young, where he attended St Virgil's College.
+Moore began acting in the Hobart theatre scene before graduating from the National Institute of Dramatic Art in 2005 with a degree in acting.

-Acting career
+Career

 Moore's initial film work involved dubbing Chinese-language films into English.
 In 2009, he was cast in a small role in the Joss Whedon series Dollhouse, and in 2010, a recurring role in the World War II miniseries The Pacific.
 In 2015, he appeared in Daredevil as James Wesley, the right hand man and best friend of Wilson Fisk.
-Since 2016, he has appeared in Billions as Bryan Connerty.
+From 2016 to 2023, he appeared in Billions as Bryan Connerty.